“When you listen to the sound of our river, you hear the mantra of Chakrasmavara. It’s power is secret and the river holds it forever.”

 May this post and Praises to Tsurphu inspire others to ‘look at’ and visit this indestructible mandala of the Karmapas and may the Karmapas’ lineage and Dharma teachings flourish there!

-Written and compiled by Adele Tomlin, 22nd August 2021.
+Translated, edited and compiled by Adele Tomlin.
+22nd August 2021.

 PART I: HISTORY, LINEAGE, DESTRUCTION, REBUILDING AND RETURN OF 17TH KARMAPA